nancyliqn91/programming-language-suggester/README.md

 #### By _Qian Li_ 😊

-#### This first project demonstrate uses of Git, HTML, and CSS.
-It will act as the landing page for my programming portfolio later.
+#### This is my second project which demonstrate uses of Web API object properties and methods, event handler properties and event listeners, and CSS.

 ## Technologies Used